Back to updates

 Do you find it hard to distinguish tasks when you have lots of data on your board?

-With Plaky’s newly introduced Conditional Coloring Feature you’ll find it useful and easy to establish an unlimited number of conditions in each Table view, so you can differentiate among the information on your board.
+With Plaky’s newly introduced Conditional Coloring Feature, you can set up an unlimited number of conditions in each Table view and easily differentiate tasks based on different criteria.

 Customized board visualizations

-Users have the ability to customize how their data is visually presented to suit the unique requirements of their projects, making the tool flexible and adaptable.
+Users can customize how their data is visually presented to suit the unique requirements of their projects, making the tool flexible and adaptable.

 Better visual analysis

-Conditional coloring simplifies the process of identifying trends and crucial information quickly, eliminating the need to read through all the data.
+Conditional coloring makes it easier to identify trends and crucial information quickly, eliminating the need to read through all the data.

 Increased efficiency